Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/top-anime-shows-flutter-app.md

 );
 ```

 In there, we can return a ListView.
-I'm using the separated version.
+I'm using a different version.

-As the itemCount we use the snapshot data attribute, which is an array, making the length available.
+As the itemCount we use the snapshot data attribute, an array that makes the length available.

 Then we use the itemBuilder function to loop over each data item for the length of itemCount.